junwatu/recipe-nutritional-analysis/blog/README.md

 npm install
 ```

 Create the `.env` file and copy environment variables from the `.env.example`.
-You need an [OpenAI API](#configuring-openai) key for this project, please go here for explanation.
+You need an [OpenAI API](#configuring-openai) key for this project, please go here for the explanation.

 ## Getting Started